 ULA’s unprecedented mission success—100 successful launches within nine years, nearly one launch per month—is a stratospheric accomplishment for our state’s aerospace industry.

-On July 4, NASA will fly Juno, a Colorado-built, solar-powered spacecraft the size of a basketball court, within 2,900 miles of the cloud tops of Jupiter.
+On July 4, NASA flew Juno, a Colorado-built, solar-powered spacecraft the size of a basketball court, within 2,900 miles of the cloud tops of Jupiter.

 The Colorado Space Coalition’s Company Directory includes more than 400 aerospace companies and suppliers in the state.
 Colorado’s aerospace companies develop products and systems for commercial, military, and government space applications.